William Aberhart: Conflict with Lieutenant Governor

 Lieutenant Governor John C. Bowen refused to give royal assent to three government bills in 1937.
 Two of the bills would have put the province's banks under the control of the provincial government, while a third, the Accurate News and Information Act, would have forced newspapers to print government rebuttals to stories the provincial cabinet deemed "inaccurate".
 All three bills were later declared unconstitutional by the Supreme Court of Canada and the Judicial Committee of the Privy Council.
 For its leadership in the fight against the latter act, in 1938 the Edmonton Journal was awarded a Pulitzer Prize special citation and bronze plaque, the first time a special citation was awarded outside the United States, while 95 other newspapers including the Calgary Herald, the Red Deer News, Lethbridge Herald and the province's weekly newspapers were recognized with engraved certificates.

 By late 1937, relations with the lieutenant governor became so strained that Bowen even considered dismissing Aberhart's government, which would have been an extraordinary use of his reserve powers.
 (An analogous situation occurred in 1932 in Australia between Jack Lang and Sir Philip Game, the premier and governor, respectively, of New South Wales.)
 However, Bowen did not follow through on his threat due in part to Social Credit's immense popularity with Albertans.
 Anyways, had he dismissed Aberhart's government, Aberhart's Social Credit party would have almost certainly won the resulting election.

+The friction between Aberhart and Bowen was eventually ironed out, and Bowen's occupancy of the post was renewed, with him serving to 1950.